Mchl-krpch/mchl-logger/README.md

 # mchl-logger
-🔮 a simple library for documenting program operation
+A simple library for outputting information about the program's operation to a file or console.